h2oai/h2o-3/h2o-docs/src/product/data-science/k-means.rst

   - ``label_encoder`` or ``LabelEncoder``:  Convert every enum into the integer of its index (for example, level 0 -> 0, level 1 -> 1, etc.)

 -  `export_checkpoints_dir <algo-params/export_checkpoints_dir.html>`__: Specify a directory to which generated models will automatically be exported.
+-  `cluster_size_constraints <algo-params/cluster_size_constraints.html>`__: Specify how many points should be at least in each cluster.
+The length of constraints array has to be same as number of clusters.

 Interpreting a K-Means Model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~